PranjalKumar09/e-notes-springboot-angular/project .md

 the on of  advantage of creating a db is make little lossely, becasue in auto update it makes foregin keky because of cascade constraint it become defcult to update

+now intializing the spring security adding dependencies & making its file in config.security package

+    because now in development hase now will not use passwordEncoder

+use of eager like in
+without eager here it unable to fetch so ggiving error from spring security
+    @OneToMany(cascade = CascadeType.ALL)
+    private List<Role> roles;

+SO TAckle that do like this
+@OneToMany(cascade = CascadeType.ALL, fetch = FetchType.EAGER)
+    private List<Role> roles;

+better to authentication by token method ,

+by     @Autowired
+    private AuthenticationManager authenticationManager;

+    authentecate